codekitchensd/2016-03-24-twitterbots/README.md

 * Explain what we're going to make!
   (SPOILER: it's a twitter bot with CheapBotsDoneQuick using the Tracery language.)

-> :tada: Here are bots that we made this meeting!
+> :tada: **Here are bots that we made this meeting!**

-_Edit this file with your name and bot name and submit it as a Pull Request..._
+_Please edit this file with your name and bot name, and submit it as a Pull Request..._

 * Colin - [@shallowmindsd](https://twitter.com/shallowmindsd) - tweet with the hashtag #twitterspiritanimal and it will respond!
 * _Your Bot Here_